- About BNC

 We aim to distribute food assistance funds by the Monday of week 4 of the term in which the student has applied.
 Sometimes our partner staff is out of the office or there are administrative barriers that might make things take longer.
 Keep an eye on your email; we’ll update you if our timeline changes.

-Great question - and one we’re considering too!
-For now, we want you to apply each term because we know that people’s financial situations can change.
+We want you to apply each term because we know that people’s financial situations can change.
 We might change the application timeline in the future.
-We’ll study the data as time passes to see if offering the application each term is really needed.

 Yes.
 The application is available during the first week of the longer, 11 week session, with a deadline of 5 pm on Friday of week 1.